Get In Touch

 • 20g of protein and 560 calories per 100g

-If we’re talking Nigeria, I don’t think I’ve seen anyone eat plain pistachios, probably because it is not as available in Nigeria, but they are both delicious and offer a significant protein punch.
+If we’re talking Nigeria, I don’t think I’ve seen anyone eat plain pistachios, probably because they are not as available in Nigeria, but they are both delicious and offer a significant protein punch.

 Get it as an ice cream flavor next time!